jestasgameland/clozequizmaker/README.md

 Cloze Quiz Generator v1.2

-An app for automating the creation of cloze (fill-in-the-blank) vocabulary activities.
+An app for automating the creation of cloze (fill-in-the-blank) vocabulary and grammar activities.
 Powered by the Tatoeba corpus.

 DIRECTIONS: